jakobwesthoff/nvim-from-scratch/README.md

 If you are interested my currently used personal configuration and setup, you can always find my complete shell environment in my [dotfiles](https://github.com/jakobwesthoff/dotfiles) repository on [github](https://github.com/jakobwesthoff).

+## Videos

+* Videos will be released soon and then linked here

 ## The Plan